Welcome to Kalimantan

 Indonesian part of Borneo is divided into five provinces North Kalimantan (KALTARA) East Kalimantan (KALTIM), South Kalimantan (KALSEL), Central Kalimantan (KALTENG) and West Kalimantan (KALBAR).
 It has a total territory of 539,500 sq km, it covers almost 30% of Indonesia’s land area, while the population of 16 million people is only 7% of the total Indonesian population.

-Despite exploration and development, many areas of Kalimantan are still untouched by the Western world.
-Tourist facilities are relatively undeveloped and visitors are few.
-Many Westerners you meet are from the oil and wood booms which began in the 1970s.
-Good roads are only found near the big coastal cities (there are paved roads between Samarinda and Banjarmasin and around Pontianak), but rivers are the main transportation arteries.
+Despite exploration and development of Borneo, many areas of Kalimantan are still untouched by the Western world.
+Tourist facilities are relatively not developed, the tourist visitors are just few.
+Many foreigners you meet are from the oil and wood booms which began in the early 1970s.
+Good roads are only found near the big coastal cities (there are paved roads between Samarinda and Banjarmasin and around Pontianak), but rivers are the main transportation arteries to the hinterland destinations.

-Travel ConditionsEven with today’s airstrips and boat connections, Dayak territory is still among the most inaccessible on earth.
+Travel ConditionsEven with today’s airstrips and river boat connections to the interior of Borneo, Dayak territory is still among the most inaccessible on earth.

-Even with the today's airstrips and boat connections, Dayak territory is still among the most inaccessible on eart.
-Our Tours and Trips are a collection of explorations of dream journeys that reflect our particular places.
-We created these adventures for those who expect the unexpected, and seek unforgettable experiences of cultures and nature, will enjoy Kalimantan.
-We highly recommend Participants to use Travel Insurance due of the adventures conditions in the field of the Island
+Our Tour and expedition trips are a collection of explorations of dream journeys that reflect the particular places of interest.
+We created these tour adventures for those who expect the unexpected, and seek unforgettable experiences of authentic cultures and jungle nature, will enjoy Kalimantan.
+We highly recommend tourist participants to use Travel Insurance due of the adventures conditions in the wild field terrain of the Island.

-FLORA & FAUNAThe flora and fauna of Kalimantan’s montane and lowland forests is amazing and each is an important genetic resource and wildlife habitat.
-The "green gold" exploitation that began in the late 1960s has destroyed more then half its forests, but a turning point is in process.
-Now the Indonesian government and the local people understand the beauty and wealth of Kalimantan's tropical forests and efforts are being made for tourism development to preserve them.
+FLORA & FAUNAThe flora and fauna of Kalimantan’s montane and lowland tropical rain forests is amazing and each is an important genetic resource and wildlife habitat.
+The "green gold" exploitation that began in the late 1960s has destroyed more then half its forests, but now a turning point is seen as Indonesian government and the local people understand the beauty and wealth of Kalimantan's tropical forests and efforts are being made for tourism development to preserve them.

 Wildlife spotting opportunities are the best in the heart of Kalimantan or in the national parks or nature reserves.
-While seeing creatures in the wild is never guaranteed, visitors can at least get a glimpse of their habitats and experience their environment while waiting to see an orangutan, or rare animal anf birds.
+While seeing creatures in the wild can never be guaranteed, visitors can at least get a glimpse of their habitats and experience their environment while waiting to see an orangutan, or rare Borneo endemic animal wildlife and birds.

-Kalimantan’s coastline features mangrove swamps and lowland rainforest.
-An inland belt of gentle hills and alluvial plains mark the start of the deep jungle.
+Kalimantan’s coastline features mangrove swamps and lowland rainforest, and the inland belts of gentle hills and alluvial plains mark the start for the adventure traveler to the deep jungle of Borneo interior.
 Towering Dipterocarpus trees, valuable ebony, and ironwood trees are scattered throughout.
-More then a half of the world’s hardwood tree species are here.
-Climbing rattan palms, vines, orchids, ferns, and pitcher plants are also common.
+Kalimantan is home to more then half of the world’s hardwood tree species, climbing rattan palms, vines, orchids, ferns, and pitcher plants.

-The wildlife is exotic and unusually diverse, with orangutans only found on Sumatra and Borneo Islands, along with the endemic proboscis monkeys, and other forest denizens including Malaysian sun bears, clouded leopards, leaf monkeys, macaques, and pangolins.
-Many lizard varieties and pythons live in Kalimantan’s jungles, while crocodiles and the last freshwater dolphins on earth ply the rivers.
+The exotic wildlife is unusually diverse, with orangutans only found on Sumatra and Borneo Islands, along with the Borneo endemic proboscis monkeys, and other forest denizens including Malaysian sun bears, clouded leopards, leaf monkeys, macaques, and pangolins.
+Many lizard varieties and pythons live in Kalimantan’s jungles, while crocodiles and the last freshwater Irrawaddy dolphins on earth ply the rivers.

-More then 600 bird species make the Kalimantan forests their home, such as the sun birds, pheasants, cockatoos, and spectacular hornbills.
-Also many kinds of beautiful butterflies and metallic beetles, color this world, along poisonous polypods, brightly colored millipedes, and giant walking sticks.
+More then 600 bird species make the Kalimantan forests their home, such as the sun birds, pheasants, cockatoos, and spectacular hornbills who rule the rain forest roof.
+Many kinds of beautiful butterflies and metallic beetles, color this world, along poisonous polypods, spectacular frogs, brightly colored millipedes, and giant walking sticks.